The case studies and articles below show how thinking and working differently in health and care is making a real difference.

 Whether it’s through honest conversations, better use of technology, or involving people in decisions that affect them, these changes are helping to make care more accessible, more human, and more effective.

-I’d been struggling with getting about for a while - it had started to get hard to walk even short distances.
-I’d also started to notice my memory wasn’t what it used to be, which was a worry.
 So, over a few months, I just gradually stopped going out.
 Most days, I’d just potter around the house or sit watching TV.
 I didn’t feel like doing much else.

 Based on this one conversation, Rob connected me with a veterans’ group at the local community centre.
 I really enjoyed going along to that - and through that, I found out about a gardening group.
 I'm not much of a gardener, but I decided to give that a go too, and I've become friendly with even more people.